 A short walk around the corner from a mighty castle that once stood, is the smallest house is England.
 This little beauty might be easily missed but the bright red paint and crowds around it would be a sure tell tale sign.
 To go inside the house is £1 for adults and 50p for children.
 I didn’t go inside the house because of waiting in the line and wanting to spend more time exploring more of the area.

 The place where me and mum chose to dine in was Love To Eat.
-The food was quite nice there but they didn’t get our order right.
-The most obvious mistake was the fact I wanted a ‘Caramel’ milkshake.
-I spoke to the waitress who was very kind and she said the Millionaires Shake would be best for me so I went with what she had told me.
-The menu offered no description of the drinks as the name was the only detail being displayed, so that wasn’t very good.
-When the milkshake came out it was obviously a chocolate drink with no caramel in sight.
-It was a nice milkshake but that wasn’t what I asked for…
+The food was quite nice.
+I spoke to the waitress who was very kind and she said the Millionaires Shake was the best option.
+The menu offered no description of the drinks which made the choice quite hard.
+When the milkshake came out it looked amazing!

-Overall I did prefer the one in Amsterdam, as the drink was actually caramel and secondly the flavour was so rich at Bulls and Dogs.
-But the shake in Llandudno did offer more treats and additional foods making it more of a filling desert.
+Overall I think I like the one from Amsterdam more, the flavour was so rich at Bulls and Dogs.
+The shake in Llandudno did offer more treats and additional foods making it more of a filling desert.
 After a very full lunch it was time to let that settle down and enjoy relaxing back in the room.

-The evening treated us to an amazing sunset and the skeleton of the pier looked so lovely against the vibrant colours in the sky.
+The evening treated us to an amazing sunset and the pier looked so lovely against the soft evening sky.
 I spent about 2 hours taking pictures and videos before retreating back to the hotel for the evening.
 It was such a nice evening in Llandudno and the end to a wonderful week in Wales.

-It was an amazing holiday and I am already looking forward to my next visit to Llandudno it is such a pretty seaside town.
-Llandudno is one of the nicest towns you will visit in the UK and the only place I can think of that would beat this is Brighton, but I am a bit bias to Wales.
+It was an amazing holiday and I am already looking forward to my next visit to Llandudno.
+It is such a pretty seaside town.
+Llandudno is one of the nicest towns you will visit in the UK.
+The only place I can think of that would beat this is Brighton.
+But I am a bit bias to Wales.
 I also think Shearings offered a really good holiday, the destination, the hotel, food and service that they provide was really good.
-I will be travelling with them again in September with my Aunt so I will see how that trip goes.
+In September I will be travelling with the Shearings again when I go to Scotland.

 I think the moments that I enjoyed the most about the holiday was of course, spending time with my amazing mum as well as going on the cable car and boat.
 Oh and taking pictures!
 I really embraced seeing the sun rise and set and it made the whole trip so magical and one to remember.